Travelling while pregnant can be one of the most rewarding experiences of your life.

 An eSIM means you can easily stay connected with those at home for peace of mind too.

-But from someone whose travelled a lot in pregnancy, trust me when I say a little preparation goes a long way.
+As someone whose travelled a lot in pregnancy, trust me when I say a little preparation goes a long way.

 Pack smart, prioritise comfort, and allow yourself extra time at every stage.